jamesericdavidson/jamesdavidson.xyz/content/projects.md

 I settled on [Gokarna](https://github.com/526avijitgupta/gokarna), a theme which is minimal, responsive and themeable.

-I've made modifications to Gokarna, some of which have been merged upstream:
+I've made modifications to Gokarna, including pull requests merged upstream:

 - [Support native front matter](https://github.com/526avijitgupta/gokarna/pull/109)
 - [Link to the previous and next post chronologically at the bottom of the page](https://github.com/526avijitgupta/gokarna/pull/124)

-Pull requests which haven't been accepted still appear in my fork:

 - Display a Licence Header in the footer
 - Show the date a post was last modified
+- Infer accurate copyright dates programmatically

 ## Credits